FAQ - Clinics/Registration

 1. How old do I have to be to start refereeing?

-You must be 13 as of December 31, 2018.
+You must be 13 as of December 31 (of the current year).
 An exception in the rural communities may be made based on the need for officials.
 In this case you can be 12.
-However, you must contact your coordinator first and then the referee coordinator in that rural community must get the approval of the zone chairman and be able to justify why he needs the official.
+However, you must contact your coordinator first and then the referee coordinator in that rural community must get the approval of the Regional Coordinator and be able to justify why he needs the official.
 If you are 12 you cannot just show up to a clinic without prior Region Coordinator approval.

 2. What level do I register?